-If you are renting a self-storage unit on a long-term or ongoing basis, then installing shelving units to help keep your unit organised.
+If you are using a self-storage unit on a long-term or ongoing basis, then installing shelving units helps keep your unit organised.
 As well as providing additional storage, shelving units help keep your unit uncluttered and allow for easier access to all the stored belongings.

 A little time spent planning where everything is to be stored will pay dividends in the long run.
 When planning your unit, make sure to lay it out so that you can still move freely through the unit and don’t have to clamber over boxes or equipment to get at your gear.

 The other thing to ensure is that items that require frequent access are situated in convenient places.
 If there are seldom used items, these can be placed at the bottom of stacks or at the back of the unit.

 Finally, organising a storage unit is far easier if the unit is large enough for the job.
 No amount of organising will help if the stored items have to be shoehorned into a cramped unit.